ExtraHorizon/exh-cli/README.md

 # Extra Horizon CLI

 This is the command-line interface to the Extra Horizon platform.
-It allows you to manage schemas & tasks for now, but will be extended with additional functionality.
+It allows you to manage just some parts of your Extra Horizon configuration for now, but will be extended with additional functionality.

 See [changelog](CHANGELOG.md) for the latest changes.